 Wibke Henriette Liebhart

 In today’s political sphere, “a specific ethos” (Mühlhoff 2018: 76) of disturbance and interruption is discernible.
 Formerly established procedures and prevailing rules are being systematically disregarded by certain actors, shifting the boundaries of the ‘sayable’ and ‘doable’ to a new (extremist) extend.
 This project will seek to investigate this attitude of “not be willing to fit in the political system” (ibid.) as political disruption.
 In economics, disruption has been used as a concept to describe and analyze the gradual transformation of power structures in markets (Christensen 1997).
 The process of disruption neither meets the existing expectations nor does it try to exceed them.
 On the contrary, a disruptive technology (or product or innovation) creates its own catalogue of demand and output on the basis of which it transforms the market step by step.
 Not only in economics but also in politics, there are strategies of disruption as well as the disruption as strategy.
 In this context, the notion strategy implies a relationship and interdependence between the perceived circumstances/conditions and the chosen actions.
-Against this background the project will explore who and what are disruptive actors and elements in the contemporary political sphere.
+Against this background, the project will explore who and what are disruptive actors and elements in the contemporary political sphere.
 What are the performative, rhetorical, and technical means that initiate, advance, and maintain disruption?
 In which ways are people and positions, appearances and statements strategically staged in order to shift the political and social forces in the long-run?
 Which affective dispositions and “authoritarian sensitivities” (Mühlhoff 2018) are addressed and activated?
-By analyzing videos and images as well as social media-documents, different disruptive dimensions – surprise, provocation, destabilization, transgression etc. – will be explored.

 (Advisors: Prof. Dr. Ulrich Bröckling, Prof. Dr. Stefan Kaufmann)